y0nil/kusto.blog/blog-posts/data-partitioning.md

 There are very specific scenarios in which the benefits of partitioning a table outweigh the overhead of resources being continuously invested in the process.
 In such cases, the upside is expected to be significant, and improve query performance several times.
 In [other cases](#when-not-to-use-data-partitioning), however, it can do more damage than good.

-### Benefits of data partitioning

-#### Pre-filtering
+### Filtering

 Homogeneous extents include metadata on their partition values, that allows Kusto's query planner to filter out data shards without having to perform an index lookup or scanning the data.
-As result, a significant reduction in resources required to serve queries is expected, when a query filters on the partition key.
+As result, a significant reduction in resources required to serve queries is expected, when a query includes an equality filter on the partition key.

-##### Example
+#### Example

 - Table `T` has a `string`-typed column named `TenantId`, which represents a unique identifier for a tenant that the data in the table belongs to.
 - `T` includes data for multiple tenants, say `10,000` or more.